How to Buy An Investment Property in New York City

 You may even have to wait some 30-50 years before selling to make a good profit, taking inflation into account.

-However, it's not technically an investment property unless you’re using it to generate income.
+However, it's not technically an investment property unless you use it to generate income.

-In real estate jargon, the capitalization rate or “cap rate” is the amount of money generated by renting out the property divided by the purchase price.
+In real estate jargon, the capitalization rate or "cap rate" is the money generated by renting out the property divided by the purchase price.

 The higher the cap rate, the better the investment.